Carbon neutrality/climate change action

 Corporate Governance > Governance > Overview of Corporate Governance System

-The 10 members of Board of Directors are individuals with experience, track records, and knowledge in a wide range of fields, including the environment, Resources circulation, domestic and international energy transition trends, related advanced technologies, and sustainability.
+The 10 members of Board of Directors have experience, achievements, and knowledge in a wide range of fields, including the environment, Resources circulation, domestic and international energy transition trends, related advanced technologies, and sustainability.

 Corporate Governance > Initiatives > skill matrix

-Climate change response efforts are company-wide and cover a wide range of topics.
-Therefore, we recognize the need to accelerate the formulation and implementation of company-wide strategies to realize carbon neutrality society, and a specialized department (CNX Strategy Department) is taking the lead in promoting these efforts.
-The CNX Strategy Department leads the formulation of company-wide CN strategies, setting GHG reduction targets, and CNX human resource development in cooperation with related internal departments.
+Furthermore, the planning and implementation of company-wide strategies to realize carbon neutrality society is being driven primarily by a specialized department (CNX* Strategy Department), which leads the formulation of company-wide CN strategies, setting GHG reduction targets, and CNX human resource development in cooperation with related internal departments.

 *1 Establishment of management policies based on climate change issues Supervising the implementation of actions based on policies